 To get more excited about larger goals and achievements, and to keep your dreams and motivation alive, you could also think about creating a vision board.
 Having a tangible reminder of your goals to look at every day can help keep you on track and remind you why you’re taking the steps that you are.

-We all have good and bad days, so if you find yourself having a bad one, try to think of every day as a fresh start with a new blank canvas to start from, and a new opportunity to find what works for you.
+We all have good and bad days, so if you find yourself having a bad one, try to think of every day as a fresh start and a new opportunity to find what works for you.

 What keeps you motivated?
 Do you have any additional tips that you’d like to share with others?
 We’d love to hear from you in the comments below.